BlueMap-Minecraft/BlueMapWiki/community/Chat.md

 Requirement keywords as per [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119)

-- You MUST have a Spigot based server.
-Paper SHOULD be used.
+- You **MUST** have a Spigot based server.
+Paper **SHOULD** be used.
 The addon doesn't support other platforms.
-- You MUST have root access and be able to install and configure additional software such as nginx.
+- You **MUST** have root access and be able to install and configure additional software such as nginx.
-- You MUST NOT run a server network with Bungeecord, Velocity or similar.
+- You **MUST NOT** run a server network with Bungeecord, Velocity or similar.
 The addon only supports one global chat.
-- You SHOULD have a public IP address.
+- You **SHOULD** have a public IP address.
 If you don't you will need to figure out exposing ports to the internet yourself.
-- You SHOULD know the basics of navigating around the command line, otherwise this will be painful.
+- You **SHOULD** know the basics of navigating around the command line, otherwise this will be painful.
-- You SHOULD have a domain.
+- You **SHOULD** have a domain.
 Have fun figuring out self signed certificates without a domain.
-- You SHOULD NOT run any chat plugins.
+- You **SHOULD NOT** run any chat plugins.
 The addon does not support them and the behaviour is undefined.
-- You MAY grab a sysadmin friend to help you.
+- You **MAY** grab a sysadmin friend to help you.

 The guide assumes all the recommendations are followed.

 ## The starting situation

 We've got a VPS running Debian.
 The VPS has a public IP.
-There is a Paper Minecraft server running on port 25565 and BlueMap installed as a plugin running on port 8100.
+There is a Paper Minecraft server running on port `25565` and BlueMap installed as a plugin running on port `8100`.
 The BlueMap is accesible at `http://12.34.56.789:8100/`.
 In my case the Minecraft server is run with a Docker container as seen below.

 ![Contents of compose.yml and files in the data directory]({{site.baseurl}}/assets/chat/starting-situation.png)